 There are three types of Jitter:

-- Random Jitter: Also referred to as “Gaussian jitter,” random Jitter is unpredictable electronic timing noise.
-It is usually resulting from clock timing problems or random electronic timing noise.
+- Random Jitter: Also referred to as Gaussian jitter.
+Random Jitter is unpredictable electronic timing noise resulting from clock timing problems or random electronic timing noise.

-- Total Jitter: Calculated using a bit error ratio (BER), as well as a combination of random and deterministic Jitter.
-The mathematical formula for calculating total Jitter is Total Jitter = Deterministic jitter+2*BER*Random jitter.
+- Total Jitter: Calculated using a bit error ratio (BER) and a combination of random and deterministic Jitter.
+The mathematical formula for calculating total Jitter is –

 What causes Jitter?

-- Network Congestion: Congestion in the IP network is the most common cause of Jitter.
-If the circuit is not provided appropriately, congestion might develop at:
+- Network Congestion – Congestion in the IP network is the most common cause of Jitter.
+If the circuit is not provided correctly, congestion might develop at:

-Network monitoring does measure an excellent selection of audio quality factors, including Jitter.
-Still, it provides a view of the private network, while businesses use inbound services to engage with customers outside their private network.
+Network monitoring measures a selection of audio quality factors, including Jitter.
+It provides a view of the private network while businesses use inbound services outside their private network with customers.
 Number Testing offers a wider variety and end-to-end perspective.
-Through proactive monitoring and number testing, Spearline can alert issues that may have underlying jitter causes rather than be overly reliant on Jitter Buffers.
+Through proactive monitoring and number testing, Spearline can alert issues with underlying Jitter causes rather than rely on Jitter Buffers.